dxdw2021/cline/CONTRIBUTING.md

 Looking for a good first contribution?
 Check out issues labeled ["good first issue"](https://github.com/cline/cline/labels/good%20first%20issue) or ["help wanted"](https://github.com/cline/cline/labels/help%20wanted).
 These are specifically curated for new contributors and areas where we'd love some help!

 We also welcome contributions to our [documentation](https://github.com/cline/cline/tree/main/docs)!
-Whether it's fixing typos, improving existing guides, or creating new educational content - we'd love to build a community-driven repository of resources that helps everyone get the most out of Cline.
+Whether it's fixing typos, improving existing guides, or creating new educational content - we'd love to build a community-driven repository of resources that helps everyone get the most out of cline-cn.
 You can start by diving into `/docs` and looking for areas that need improvement.

 If you're planning to work on a bigger feature, please create a [feature request](https://github.com/cline/cline/discussions/categories/feature-requests?discussions_q=is%3Aopen+category%3A%22Feature+Requests%22+sort%3Atop) first so we can discuss whether it aligns with Cline's vision.